TheSoundDude/PokeRadar/README.md

 Please [submit a new 'Issue'](https://github.com/kcaf/PokeRadar/issues/new) describing in detail the problem you're having with the mod and include and error logs you may have.
 If you've got a suggestion, post there as well and I'll see what I can do!

+## Support PokeRadar Development
+PokeRadar is now and will __always__ be **100% free**.
+Please understand that it takes time to work on this mod and to bring you these many awesome features.
+You can support development at no monetary cost just by clicking [this link](https://kcaf.github.io/PokeRadar/) and keeping the tab open.
+Thank you so much for all the love and support over the years! <3